ageneric/conversion-calculator/readme.md

 rather than being a general-purpose and efficient library.
 However, digit.py is technically usable as its own module for dealing with base conversions (optionally with working.py to enable working).

 Provided "as is": no guarantee that this won't crash or break.
-The software and associated documentation files may be used, copied, modified and distributed without restriction, as long as this isn't your assignment work :)
+The software, assets and associated files may be used, copied, modified and distributed without restriction.